 The Barnett Lawley Annual Scholarship in Forestry and Wildlife was created in 2011 by H. Cannon Lawley, Barnett’s son, to honor his dad.
 Barnett Lawley, a lifelong resident of Pell City, is a retired business owner who has distinguished himself as a leader in conservation-related activities and in service to his community.
 He most recently served as Commissioner of the Alabama Department of Conservation and Natural Resources from 2003 to 2011.
 On Jan.
 16, 2011, Lawley was appointed to the Alabama State Oil and Gas Board.
 A prominent civic leader, he has served his community in numerous capacities to include Pell City Councilman and in major leadership roles in organizations such as the Pell City Chamber of Commerce, Pell City Industrial Board, Pell City Retail Development Board, St. Clair County Airport Authority, as well as in local service clubs.

-Charles G. Lawson Memorial Endowed Scholarship for Forestry and Wildlife
+Charles G. Lawson Memorial Endowed Scholarship in Wildlife Sciences

 The Charles G. Lawson Scholarship was established by Pennie Lawson Smith and her family in memory of her father, Charles G. Lawson.
 Lawson founded Lawson Trucking Company in 1972 with one tractor-trailer and the work ethic and desire to provide outstanding customer service.
 The success of Lawson Trucking Company was due to the dedication of Lawson, who passed away in 2011 from leukemia.
 “Charlie” was admired by his family, peers, and business associates, as well as colleagues around the globe.
 He valued education and dearly loved his two grandchildren, who are currently attending Auburn.
 Lawson’s legacy will live on through the Charles G. Lawson Memorial Endowed Scholarship at Auburn University.

-This scholarship was created in memory of Robert E. (Bob) Lee.
-Bob was a native of North Carolina.
-He received a Master of Forestry degree from Duke University and was a career employee of Union Camp Corporation.
+A native of North Carolina, Bob Lee received a Master of Forestry degree from Duke University and was a career employee of Union Camp Corporation.
 After various forestry assignments with Union Camp, he came to Alabama in 1974 as Woodlands Manager for the company’s operations in Prattville.
 In addition to his corporate responsibilities, he was involved in a number of professional and civic activities.
 One activity he was particularly proud of was his involvement with the State’s forestry community and Auburn University in elevating Auburn’s forestry program from department to school status.
 As President of the Alabama Forestry Association in 1982, he made this activity a focus of his tenure.
 To commemorate Bob’s commitment to this effort, a number of the College’s alumni and friends established this scholarship in his memory.

-Avery Littrell, II and Melba R. Littrell Endowment for Scholarships in Forestry
+T. Avery Littrell II and Melba R. Littrell Endowment for Scholarships in Forestry

 Lowery Pulpwood, Inc/James R. Lowery Endowed Memorial Scholarship in Forestry